-2. Sample ASH-15 textural characterization
+2.1 Sample ASH-15 textural characterization

-The ASH-15 thin-section includes section D and E (see location in Fig.1a).
-Overall the thinsection examination indicates that the original texture is preserved with consistent growth direction, no observed hiatus, and no indications for dissolution and recrystallization.
-A spot analysis array, 85 μm in diameter, targeted along growth zone and along growth direction is visible in Fig. 2a-c.
-The ASH-15 sample shows no luminescence under cathodoluminescence light (Fig. 2c), suggesting formation under oxidising conditions.
-The slight bright luminescence observed within grain boundaries, discontinuities, and veins (arrows in Fig. 2b-c) may suggest the presence of fluid inclusions, textural differences, or some local replacement within these areas.
+The ASH-15 thin section includes section D and E (see location in Fig. 1a).
+Overall the thin-section examination indicates that the original texture is preserved with consistent growth direction, no observed hiatus, and no indications for dissolution and recrystallization.
+A spot analysis array, 85 μm in diameter, targeted along growth zone and along growth direction, is visible in Fig. 2a-c.
+The ASH-15 sample shows no luminescence under cathodoluminescence light (Fig. 2c), suggesting formation under oxidizing conditions.
+The slight bright luminescence observed within grain boundaries, discontinuities, and veins (arrows in Fig. 2b and c) may suggest the presence of fluid inclusions, textural differences, or some local replacement within these areas.
 These areas should be avoided if possible during spot analysis.
-The relatively homogenous low luminescence may suggest for a single-phase continuous calcite growth, whereby precipitation occurred relatively rapid from the same fluid source (e.g. with consistent Mn2+ Fe2+ composition) and/or under similar precipitation redox conditions.
-This 15 cm thick, ~3 Ma Pliocene layer (section D-K) is essentially of the same age.
-For this reason, previous dating of this sample also considered a similar initial 234U/238U activity ratio for disequilibrium correction (Mason et al., 2013; Vaks et al., 2013).
+The relatively homogenous low luminescence may suggest a singlephase continuous calcite growth, whereby precipitation occurred relatively rapidly from the same fluid source (e.g., with consistent Mn2+ Fe2+ composition) and/or under similar precipitation redox conditions.
+This 15 cm thick, $\approx$ 3 Ma Pliocene layer (section D-K) is essentially of the same age.
+For this reason, previous dating of this sample also considered a similar initial U/U activity ratio for disequilibrium correction (Mason et al., 2013; Vaks et al., 2013).
 The ASH-15 reference material consists of the whole Pliocene section that terminates with a sharp transition to the darker Pleistocene layers above it (section A-C; see Fig. 1b).
-About 3 kg of ASH-15 sample are excavated from the Ashalim Cave (Fig. 1a), and potentially much more can be sampled in the future (we estimate more than 10 kg of sample; Fig. 1b).
-The ASH-15 flowstone is therefore a good candidate for a reference material because of its large volume, high U concentrations, and potentially homogenous age which will be examine next.
+About 3 kg of ASH-15 sample is excavated from the Ashalim Cave (Fig. 1a), and potentially much more can be sampled in the future (we estimate more than 10 kg of sample; Fig. 1b).
+The ASH-15 flowstone is therefore a good candidate for a refer-

 Figure 2.
-ASH-15D-E thin-section. (a) cross-polarized (XPL) scan, 36 mm long, showing continuous growth (no hiatus), and consistent growth direction (indicated with yellow arrow).
-Spot analyses are targeted either sub-parallel to growth zone or sub-parallel to growth direction; (b) close-up on spot array analyses (location is shown in a) with 85 μm diameter; (c) CL image showing no luminescence except for some bright luminescence within grains boundaries and veins (arrows).
+ASH-15D-E thin section. (a) Cross-polarized (XPL) scan, 36 mm long, showing continuous growth (no hiatus) and consistent growth direction (indicated with yellow arrow).
+Spot analyses are targeted either sub-parallel to growth zone or sub-parallel to growth direction; (b) close-up of spot array analyses (location is shown in a) with 85 $\mu$ m diameter; (c) CL image showing no luminescence except for some bright luminescence within grains boundaries and veins (arrows).